GoodnessJames/alx-low_level_programming/0x0D-preprocessor/README.md

-# PROJECT: 0x0D.
+# Project: 0x0D.
 C - Preprocessor

 This project is centered on the following points:
 - Understanding C program Compilation Process